 My time now is divided between supporting my individual clients through their pregnancies, births and early parenting journeys and running Nurturing Birth, the doula organisation I trained with.
 I started teaching doula-training courses in 2012, and was then given the opportunity to take over the company in 2014 with another very experienced doula colleague.
 I teach courses throughout the year, and regularly abroad too.
 Training doulas gives me such pleasure and keeps me firmly on my toes, up to date with research-based evidence, and reflecting on the way I want to support families!
 Nurturing Birth is constantly growing and developing – we have an international mentoring programme for doulas, ensuring that they get the best support possible – we have an international Directory for parents to find all types of support for their pregnancies, births and postnatal journeys – and we are developing up new antenatal and postnatal programmes.
 So much of my time is engaging with other fantastic birth professionals on the social media scene – blogging, vlogging, interviews, speaking at conferences and workshops – I love it!

 Given that my work is such a passion I have no issue with it taking up a very large part of my life!
-Separate to that though my other loves are my two fantastic kids who teach me so much about what it is to be a parent, my cats, yoga, singing in the best choir ever, still getting to the theatre and cinema when I can, dancing, eating and drinking with great mates, and walking out in nature as much as possible (hard to do in the centre of London!).
-My love for dark chocolate knows no bounds and I relish the occasional glass of Rioja or a cheeky cocktail (not when I am on call)!
+Separate to that though my other loves are my two fantastic kids who teach me so much about what it is to be a parent, my cats, yoga, singing, still getting to the theatre and cinema when I can, dancing, eating and drinking with great mates, and walking out in nature as much as possible (hard to do in the centre of London!).
+My love for dark chocolate knows no bounds and I relish the occasional cheeky cocktail (not when I am on call)!
 I’m embracing a late-developing interest in travel and have various dream trips up my sleeve!

 One of the things that I think is really essential is keeping up to date with research and continuing to develop my practice.
 Below is a list of some of the study days/conferences I have attended: